berke-celikel/berke-celikel.github.io/_posts/2024-11-18-telefonica-v-colombia.md

 *Wait, how did we get here again?*

 Scrolling through the **Reuters** ticker this week, I spotted a headline that felt oddly anachronistic: _Telefónica bags US$380 million after an ICSID fight with Colombia_.
-At first glance, it seemed routine—another investor–state case, another chunk of taxpayer money at stake.
+At first glance, it seemed routine—another investor–state case, another award paid from public funds.
 But something about the size of the award (huge) and the sector (telecom, with all its regulatory entanglements) gave me pause (Reuters, 2024).

 The more I read, the clearer it became: this case wasn’t just big, it was... familiar.
 And for policymakers, lawyers, and maybe even the odd telecoms executive, it’s a story that merits more than a headline skim.